huiw-git/alicemt/mt/ems/ems/AADRightsMgmt/Preparing-for-Azure-Rights-Management.md

   - sv-se
 ---
 # Preparing for Azure Rights Management
-After you have signed up for a cloud subscription and established your organization with an account for [!INCLUDE[o365_1](Microsoft Office 365)] or Azure Active Directory, you’re ready to enable the [!INCLUDE[aad_rightsmanagement_2](Rights Management)] service.
+After you have signed up for a cloud subscription and established your organization with an account for --- translation.priority.ht:
+  - es-es
+  - fr-fr
+  - it-it
+  - ko-kr
+  - pt-br
+  - ru-ru
+  - zh-cn
+  - zh-tw
+translation.priority.mt:
+  - de-de
+  - ja-jp
+---
+Microsoft Office 365 or Azure Active Directory, you’re ready to enable the --- translation.priority.ht:
+  - es-es
+  - fr-fr
+  - it-it
+  - ko-kr
+  - pt-br
+  - ru-ru
+  - zh-cn
+  - zh-tw
+translation.priority.mt:
+  - de-de
+  - ja-jp
+---
+Rights Management service.

 However, before you do so, make sure that the following are in place: